canton-foundation/cips/CPRP-spec.md

 Network.
 A Canton deployment environment: `mainnet`, `testnet`, or `devnet`.
 See Section 1.1.

 Fully Qualified Party Name (FQPN).
-A structured identifier of the form `<network>/<resolver>:<namespace>:<name>` that uniquely identifies a party within the scope of a specific resolver, namespace, and network.
-Examples: `mainnet/dns:acme.com:treasury`, `testnet/vlei:5493001KJTIIGC8Y1R12:default`, `mainnet/freename:acme-bank.canton:treasury`.
+A structured identifier of the form `<network>:<resolver>:<registrar>:<name>` that uniquely identifies a party within the scope of a specific resolver, registrar, and network.
+Examples: `mainnet:dns:acme.com:treasury`, `testnet:vlei:5493001KJTIIGC8Y1R12:default`, `mainnet:freename:acme-bank.canton:treasury`.
 See Section 1.1 for the network prefix.

 Short FQPN.
 When the network context is unambiguous (e.g., the application is connected to a specific network), the network prefix MAY be omitted: `dns:acme.com:treasury`.
 Implementations MUST internally normalize short FQPNs to full FQPNs using the connected network.